There are some national regulations for installing wood burners.

 A wood burner (required to meet Ministry for the Environment emission standards) is defined as a "domestic heating appliance that burns wood".

-The following are excluded, but still require permits:
+The following are excluded, but still require a permit:

 - A multi-fuel burner - a coal burning heater, a pellet heater or a stove that is designed and used for cooking and heated by burning wood.
 You still require a building consent to install these appliances.